commands_cli 0.4.1

 Built-in Interactive Pickers: When you define enum parameters or switch commands without defaults,

 commands_cliautomatically presents a beautiful interactive menu.
-No need to parse input manually or write custom promptsβit's all handled for you.# commands.yaml build: ## Build for platform script: echo "Building for {platform}" params: optional: - platform: '-p, --platform' values: [ios, android, web]$ build Select value for platform: 1. ios β 2. android 3. web Press number (1-3) or press Esc to cancel: -
+No need to parse input manually or write custom promptsβit's all handled for you.# commands.yaml build: ## Build for platform script: echo "Building for {platform}" params: required: - platform: '-p, --platform' values: [ios, android, web]$ build Select value for platform: 1. ios β 2. android 3. web Press number (1-3) or press Esc to cancel: -

 Automatic Help Generation: Every command automatically gets a